 - On someone’s watch – for someone to be in charge of something at a particular time

 I feel guilty because the kid got hurt on my watch.

-- Crack of dawn – the early morning hours.
+- The crack of dawn – the early morning hours.
 Very early.

 My grandmother gets up at the crack of dawn to prepare breakfast for our big family.

-- On the dot – for something that happen at an exact time or moment
+- On the dot – for something that happens at an exact time or moment

 The new teacher arrived in the classroom on the dot of 9.